ferdiu/SimpleCaching.jl/README.md

 This package provides two macros used to cache result(s) of function calls.

-The cached file will survive the julia session so it will automatically loaded from the disk even after a restart of the julia session.
+The cached file will survive the julia session so it will be automatically loaded from the disk even after a restart of the julia session.

 # Usage